dstroot/blog-next/_posts/2021-10-08-human-denial-of-service-attack.md

 title: Human Denial of Service Attacks
 excerpt:
   Can companies create human "denial of service" attacks against their own employees?
-  They can and they do - all in the name of 'making the business better'.
+  They can and they do - all in the name of collaboration and 'making the business better'.
 If you work in a large organization you will recognize the pattern.
 Here's how it works...
 coverImage: /assets/blog/img/ddos-attack.jpg
 date: '2021-10-08'